Hands On Nashville will postpone 10,000 for 10

 Throughout April and on HON Day itself, HON will engage 10,000 volunteers at local nonprofits, schools, and Metro agencies.
 Ranging from restorative stream cleanups to neighborhood garden construction, activities support disaster preparedness, civic collaboration, and ongoing community needs.

 HON Day — our annual citywide day of service — brings together thousands of volunteers to complete done-in-a-day projects at local nonprofit and civic agencies.
-HON Day projects will be posted for volunteer registration on March 2, but you don't have to wait until then to let us know you're interested!
-Click here to sign up to be a Volunteer Leader.
+HON Day projects are now open for registration!
+If you'd like to be a volunteer leader at a HON Day project, click here.
 If you have questions about how you or a group can get involved, email our Community Relations Coordinator Savanna Maue.

 Celebrate: Hands On Nashville Day Afterparty (TBD)